Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Preliminaries

 A subtree $T^{*}$ of a phylogenetic tree $T$ is \emph{pendant} if it can be detached from $T$ by deleting a single edge of $T$.
 For simplicity we often refer to a pendant subtree by the set of taxa $X^{*} \subset X$ at its leaves.
 Let $X^{*} \subset X$ and $T, T'$ be two phylogenetic trees on $X$, such that $X^{*}$ induces a pendant subtree in both $T$ and $T'$.
 We say that the pendant subtree $T'$ is \emph{common ignoring rooting} if $T|X^{*} = T'|X^{*}$.
 The pendant subtree $T'$ is \emph{common including rooting} if $T|(X^{*} \cup \{y\}) = T'|(X^{*} \cup \{y\})$ where $y$ is any taxon in $X \setminus X^{*}$.
 The second notion of common pendancy is stronger than the first; informally, it says that the two pendant subtrees not only have the same topology, but also attach to their parent trees at the same place.
 For the two unrooted trees $T, T'$ in Figure \ref{fig:examples}, taking $X^{*}=\{a,b,c\}$ yields a common pendant subtree ignoring rooting, but not including rooting.

-\subparagraph{Rooted trees.} A \emph{rooted} binary phylogenetic tree on $X$ is a simple, directed, connected tree whose leaves are bijectively labelled by $X$ and all internal nodes have indegree-1 and outdegree-2, except (when $|X| \geq 2$) a single node with indegree-0 and outdegree-2 (the \emph{root}).
+\subparagraph{Rooted trees.} A \emph{rooted} binary phylogenetic tree on $X$ is a simple directed tree whose leaves are bijectively labelled by $X$ and all internal nodes have indegree-1 and outdegree-2, except (when $|X| \geq 2$) a single node with indegree-0 and outdegree-2 (the \emph{root}).
 As in the unrooted case, we often simply write \emph{phylogenetic tree} or \emph{tree} to denote a rooted binary phylogenetic tree.
 The definitions for rooted trees go through as for unrooted trees, with the following exceptions.
 For $|X| \leq 3$, $T=T'$ does not always hold (but it does if $|X|\leq 2)$.
 For $X' \subseteq X$, we write $T|X'$ to denote the rooted tree obtained from $T[X']$ by suppressing all nodes that have indegree-1 and outdegree-1.
 Also, unlike unrooted trees the notion of a common pendant subtree requires no nuancing: the location of the root in the subtree is always taken into account.
 Note that a rooted tree (when $|X|\geq 2$) might only have one cherry, and such a tree is a caterpillar.
 However, an unrooted tree $T$ (when $|X|\geq 4$) always has at least two cherries $\{a,b\}$, $\{c,d\}$ where $a,b,c,d$ are distinct and $T[\{a,b\}]$ is disjoint from $T[\{c,d\}]$.
 The only unrooted trees with at most two cherries are caterpillars.
+Finally, when referring to a path in a rooted tree, we mean a path in the underlying unrooted tree.

 \subparagraph{Agreement forests.} The following definitions hold for both rooted and unrooted trees.
 Let $T$ and $T'$ be two phylogenetic trees on $X$.
 Let $F = \{B_1,B_2,\ldots,B_k\}$ be a partition of $X$, where each block $B_i$ with $i\in\{1,2,\ldots,k\}$ is referred to as a \emph{component} of $F$.
 We say that $F$ is an \emph{agreement forest} for $T$ and $T'$ if the following conditions hold. \begin{enumerate} \item [(1)] For each $i\in\{1,2,\ldots,k\}$, we have $T|B_i = T'|B_i$. \item [(2)] For each pair $i,j\in\{1,2,\ldots,k\}$ with $i \neq j$, we have that $T[B_i]$ and $T[B_j]$ are vertex-disjoint in $T$, and $T'[B_i]$ and $T'[B_j]$ are vertex-disjoint in $T'$. \end{enumerate}